cmaclell/py_rete/README.md

 Fact(b=2, a=1)
 ```

-3. *Facts* extend dictionarieis, so they also support values without keys.
+3. *Facts* extend dictionaries, so they also support values without keys.

 ```python
 >>> f = Fact('a', 'b', 'c')